edgebitio/enclaver/docs/guide-app.md

 We know that members of Sesame Street might not be allowed to fly.
 Test it out for yourself from the EC2 machine:

-TODO: update ports once final logic is in place
 ```sh
 $ curl localhost:8001/enclave/passenger?name=foo
 foo is cleared to fly.
 Enjoy your flight!